steunix/passweaver-api/docs/index.md

 ## Application logs

-PassWeaver API logs every call in a 'combined', Apache-like format.
-Errors are tracked in a separate log instead.
+PassWeaver API logs every call in a 'combined log format'.
+Errors are tracked in a separate log.

+## Cache

+PassWeaver API makes use of a cache in order to avoid too much pressure on the database, especially in relation to permissions and folders tree.
+You can choose between these cache providers:
+  - internal: when the "redis" configuration (see below) is false, `node-cache` npm module is used: be aware that this module is
+    **intentionally** non advisable for production environments
+  - Redis: you can use Redis by setting "redis" to true in the configuration and providing an URL to a running Redis instance

 ## The API

 ### Authorization

-PassWeaver API uses JWTs for authorization with a SHA-512 algorithm.
-No sensitive data is stored within the token, just the user id.
+PassWeaver API is **stateless* and uses JWTs for authorization with a SHA-512 algorithm.

 A JWT is returned on successful login, and it must be provided in all subsequent calls - until it expires - in requests header as an "Authorization bearer".